predkambrij/radioRipper/README.md

 awk screen streamripper

-What to do before first usage:
+What to do before the first usage:
 ==============

 * You need to use special streamripper which can fake http referer https://github.com/predkambrij/streamripper